rage/java-programming/data/part-9/2-interfaces.md

 We finally get to implement the shopping cart -class!

-internally, ShoppingCart stores products added there as *Item-objects*.
+Internally, ShoppingCart stores added products as *Item-objects*.
 ShoppingCart must have an instance variable with either the `Map<String, Item>` type, or the `List<Item>` type.
 Don't add any other instance variable to the ShoppingCart class, besides the List or Map used to store the items.

 NB: If of save the items in a Map type variable, you'll finds its `values()` method to be quite useful for going though all the items objects stored in it.
 Both in this part of the exercise and the next.